 Under Article 3(3) of the EU AI Act, providers carry the heaviest compliance obligations in the supply chain — including conformity assessment, CE marking, technical documentation (Annex IV), risk management (Article 9), and post-market monitoring.

-Check your role with the Compliance Checker to determine whether you are classified as a provider.
+Check your role with the Readiness Checker to determine whether you are classified as a provider.

 A deployer is any person or organisation that uses an AI system under its authority in a professional context, except for purely personal non-professional use.